• Skip to main content

 1. Once again, visit the Google Account Recovery page and enter your Gmail e-mail address.

-2. Click on Try another way in underneath the text field.
+2. Click on Try another way underneath the text field.

 3. Since you cannot use a phone number or a secondary phone number, you are forced to click on Try another way for the second time.